When does parenting start?

 If your child is sick, for example, they may be able to watch them for you so that you can take a break and get some rest.

-Friends can also provide helpful advice and resources when it comes to more difficult parenting tasks, such as disciplining your children.
+Friends can also provide helpful advice and resources regarding more difficult parenting tasks, such as disciplining your children.

 Of course, this includes siblings of all kinds and grandparents, too!

-Many parents find that their family members are some of the most helpful people in taking care of their kids or giving them a little bit of extra support when they need it.
+Many parents find that their family members are some of the most helpful in taking care of their kids or giving them extra support when they need it.

 They may not always live nearby, but they will still love and support you in all you do as an adult and a parent.

-There are also different resources available to parents, such as books, websites, classes, and support groups.
+Different resources are also available to parents, such as books, websites, classes, and support groups.
 If you find that you are struggling with something specific regarding parenting, then reach out for help.
 There is likely someone who can provide you with the advice and assistance you need.

 Take Care of Yourself